Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The first step in changing out your old brakes for new ones is to remove the brake caliper that’s currently on your bike.
 Brake calipers will typically be mounted to the bike with two or three bolts.
 Two of the bolts attach the caliper to the bike and the third attached the brake hose to the caliber.
 Find the three bolts and use the appropriately sized Allen wrench on your bike tool to remove them from the bike.

 The brake hose of the brake assembly runs between the lever and the brake caliper.
 Though it may not be needed depending on the assembly you buy, you may want to shorten the brake hose if it is too long for your bike.
-Use a cable cutter or any type of sharp cutting tool to shorten the hose.
+If brake adjustments are needed, use a cable cutter or any type of sharp cutting tool to shorten the hose.

 Run the brake hose from the lever down to the brake disc where you will mount the new caliper.
 Hydraulic brake calipers will typically have a mount with two bolt holes that attach to the frame of the bike.
 Loosely screw the caliper to the bike to give you room to make adjustments.
 Then, squeeze the brake lever to align the caliper and the disc and tighten the mounting bolts of the caliper fully.

-After fully installing the brake assembly, you want to make sure that everything is aligned properly.
+After fully installing the entire braking assembly, you want to make sure that everything is aligned properly.
 With the brakes released, lift the bike and spin the wheel.
 Make sure that the wheel is spinning freely without any friction between the caliper and the brake disc.
 Then, place pressure on the brake lever to stop the spin.
 If you can brake successfully, then everything is aligned properly.
+This is important to help make sure that you are less likely to have brake failures because the brake line is too long in your hydraulic disc brake system.

 Hydraulic disk brakes have 100% braking power on a bike when you are moving in forward or reverse directions.